kamranmuazzam/aca-demia/pages/Otomycosis.md

-definition:: It is a fungal infection of external auditory canal
+- #definition It is a fungal infection of external auditory canal
 - alias:: AA03
   ICD-11_Code:: [[AA03]]
 - ## Etiology